snazzyj/ALTTPR_Tracker/README.md

 ## Features
 1. Light + Dark World locations available on an enlarged map -> Locations will turn green when they are fully accessible based on logic and what the player has collected in their inventory.

 2. Players can set each dungeon's reward (Crystal or 1 of 3 Pendants).
 Users can click on the dungeon picture to get the overview map of that dungeon.
 Clicking on the boss icon will mark it complete and increase the players crystal count.
-Players can also the medallion requirements for Misery Mire and Turtle Rock
+Players can also set the medallion requirements for Misery Mire and Turtle Rock

 ## Reading the Map
 There are 5 different color statuses for locations and dungeons